WordPress dashboard widget for PHP errors log

 Jeff Starr recently posted on ways to monitor PHP errors.
-For some reason his method using WordPress’s wp-config.php file didn’t work for me, but I got the .htaccess version working OK.
+For some reason his method using WordPress’s wp-config.php

 I thought I’d knock out some code to display the latest errors as a widget on the WordPress dashboard.